Bridget St John: Later years, 1975–present

 St John emigrated to Greenwich Village in 1976 and virtually disappeared from the public eye for over 20 years.
 She took part in the Strawbs 25th Anniversary festival held in 1993.
 St John released a 'come-back' album in 1996, Take The Fifth and appeared at a Nick Drake tribute concert in New York City in 1999.
 She toured Japan in 2006 with the minimalist French musician Colleen, and appeared with the Electric Strawbs in the B.B.
 King Blues Club and Grill (NYC) on 27 June 2007.

-Aside from work under her own name, Bridget St John has also recorded with Mike Oldfield on his albums Ommadawn (1975) and Amarok (1990), as well as Kevin Ayers and Robin Frederick.
+Aside from work under her own name, St John has recorded with Mike Oldfield on his albums Ommadawn (1975) and Amarok (1990), and with Kevin Ayers and Robin Frederick.
 In 2007 she reunited with Ayers to record "Baby Come Home" on his album The Unfairground.

+In 2008 she married Gordon Edwards, who served as the bass player for the 1970s jazz-funk band Stuff.

 St John has toured with Michael Chapman, and in 2016 she recorded with Chapman for his 50 release.

 She was described by John Peel as "the best lady singer-songwriter in the country".

+St John's song Back to Stay is the opening credits soundtrack of the 2017 Korean film The Cage by Iranian-German director Lior Shamriz, lip-synced by queer Korean drag queen.

 St John recorded the song "Fly" for Mojo magazine's Nick Drake compilation album, Green Leaves: Nick Drake Covered (cover dated March 2018).

+St John supported Will Sheff (Okkervil River) on the song "Tommy McHugh" released in 2023.